Travel Postcard: 48 hours in Seoul

 Friday

 6 p.m. - Start your trip by looking out on the entire city from the top of Naksan Park, at the summit of a mountain called Naksan.
-On the outer side of the park are stone walls with battlements more than 10 meters tall, part of a much larger structure connecting major and minor gates that once served as the perimeter of Seoul.
+On the outer side of the park are stone walls with battlements over ten meters tall, part of a much larger structure connecting major and minor gates that once served as the perimeter of Seoul.

-Enjoy the panorama of a brightly lit modern city with the remaining castle wall in front of it, an amazing contrast of old and new Seoul.
+Enjoy the panorama of a brightly lit-up modern city with the remaining castle wall in front of it, an amazing contrast of old and new Seoul.

 Saturday

-12 p.m. - Have lunch at Sanneri (www.sanneri.com) near Changdeokgung Palace, which offers meals centered on Bulgogi, a national dish made with marinated, thinly sliced beef.
+12 p.m. - Have a lunch at Sanneri (www.sanneri.com) near Changdeokgung Palace, which offers meals centred on Bulgogi, a national dish made with marinated, thinly sliced beef.

-6 p.m. - You will need to book well in advance for chef Seo Sung-ho's eponymous restaurant near the Leum, two months to be precise.
-The chef has a one-table concept and serves just 25 people a day in the French restaurant, at an average cost of 250,000 Korean won ($220) per person.
+6 p.m. - Dine at fusion restaurant The Spice (02-749-2596) operated by Edward Kwon, the former senior executive chef at the seven-star Burj Al Arab Hotel in Dubai.
+The restaurant offers full course meals with each plate providing a combination of spices and textures in a unique European style.

 8 p.m. - Dive into Itaewon, Seoul's truly expat-friendly district and a magnet for shoppers looking for good bargains.
-The food here is as multicultural as the people on the streets.
 You can try a multitude of restaurants including French, Italian, Thai and Japanese.
-Itaewon also houses trendy clubs including Club Rococo (02-790-2260), which hosts DJs from all over the world and lures an international crowd.
+Try Club Rococo (02-790-2260), which hosts DJs from all over the world.

 Sunday